serberoth/coa_tools/README.md

 Don’t forget to restart Photoshop and then go to File -> Scripts -> BlenderExporter.jsx

+### Krita Exporter:
+Start Krita, go to Settings -> Manage Resources and click the "Open Resource Folder" in the new window.
+This will open up the krita resource directory.
+If no pykrita directory exists, create one.
+Now copy all content from the the Github Krita directory into the pykrita directory.
+Restart Krita.
+Now go to Settings -> Configure Krita, then to Python Plugin Manager and enable the COA Tools Exporter.
+Once the plugin is activated, you can enable the docker under Settings -> Dockers -> COA Tools Exporter.

+Now just select the desired layer you want to export.
+Define a project name and path in the docker and export the images.

 ### GIMP Exporter:

 The coatools_exporter.py should be copied to your GIMP plug-ins folder which is located in: